MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/3-plan-to-deploy-sensor.md

 We use the VMware ESXi virtual machine, but you can use other systems, such as HyperV.
 You might need to refer to your VM documentation for more details.

-## Install Defender for IoT software
+## Install OT sensor monitoring software

-In the next unit, you complete the following steps to install software in the VM:
+Complete the following steps to install the monitoring software on the VM sensor:

 1. Download and save the OT monitoring software installation file from the Defender for IoT setup page.